 Some people may have no immediate pain, weakness or tingling from a herniated disk, but it may still show up on a spinal image.
 Even without immediate symptoms, a herniated disk caused by a rear-end accident might have a negative impact on how quickly a person may develop disk degeneration in the future from a minor twist or strain.

-Our Rear-End Collisions Attorneys Are Ready to Help You
+A Chicago Rear-End Collision Attorney Is Ready to Help You

 Many neck injuries or spinal cord injuries can have long-lasting effects.
 We’ll make sure that the compensation you receive covers both present and future medical expenses resulting from your auto accident injuries.